Travel Blogging for Money

 Congratulations!
 You have finished.

 Just kidding.
 You are just getting started.
 Now, in order to create a loyal readership, you need to write and post frequently, several times a day, if possible.
 You also need to network with other blogs and exchange links to increase traffic and search engine rankings.
 If you continue to post and promote diligently, over time you’ll build up a loyal audience that will attract advertisers.
-Many bloggers put Google Adwords on their websites.
-Instructions on how do that can be found here.
+Many bloggers put Google Adwords on their websites, which is a snap.
 Below is a list of other advertisers that like to advertise on blogs.
 Now, it is time to see if you can make some money.